 To celebrate Canada’s sesquicentennial and Guelph’s 190th anniversary, Guelph Museums launches a unique lecture series to reflect on our collective history and the theme of nation building.

 Building Canada Lectures, presented in partnership with the University of Guelph, is set for the second Wednesday of each month at 7 PM at Guelph Civic Museum.
-November 8, Why Research Matters presents Barcoding Canada: What does it mean for the future of biodiversity in Canada.
-Canada’s Global DNA detectives panel discussion with Bob Hanner, Amanda Nauum, and Mario Thomas.
+November 8, Office of Research presents Barcoding Canada: What does it mean for the future of biodiversity in Canada.
+Canada’s Global DNA detectives panel discussion with Bob Hanner and Amanda Nauum.

 Conserving biodiversity in Canada for the future depends on understanding the past and the strategic role DNA barcoding plays in helping to protect millions of species that share our planet.

-Moderated by Malcolm Campbell, Vice-President (Research) University of Guelph
+Moderated by Owen Roberts, Director of Research Communications, University of Guelph

 Bob Hanner is an Associate Professor at the Biodiversity Institute of Ontario & Centre for Biodiversity Genomics.